3prm3-Org/Blockpacks/README.md

 https://github.com/KnowYourKnot/ChiselDecor/issues/4#issuecomment-788125673

 # Extra Info
-You can replace the en_us.json and pt_br.json files with @Seikm 's by deleting the en_us.json and pt_br.json and renaming the en_us_seikm.json and pt_br_seikm.json en_us.json and pt_br.json respectively
+You can replace the en_us.json and pt_br.json files with @Seikm 's by deleting the en_us.json and pt_br.json and renaming the en_us_seikm.json and pt_br_seikm.json en_us.json and pt_br.json respectively.